Ariesjaak/HARUSD/Codebook.md

      The tidy data set contains the following variables:

      1) activity
+        Description:
         This variable contains of the six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) that were exectued by the volunteers wearing a smartphone (Samsung Galaxy S II) on the waist.

+        Class = factor
+        Range = 1-6

      2) subject
+        Description:
         The subject provides a numeric value of the subject ID which stands for one of the 30 volunteers as described above in the original README, chapter 1.

+        Class = integer
+        Range = 1-30

      3) measurement
+        Description:
         This variable contains the features as described in the original "feature.txt", chapter 2, with the set of variables that were estimated from only the two signals:

         mean(): Mean value
         std(): Standard deviation

         The names of the features are adjusted as described in the README.md of this repository.

+        Class = character
+        Range = 1-66, total list as per below:

+        1	  tBodyAccmeanX
+        2	  tBodyAccmeanY
+        3	  tBodyAccmeanZ
+        4	  tBodyAccstdX
+        5	  tBodyAccstdY
+        6	  tBodyAccstdZ
+        7	  tGravityAccmeanX
+        8	  tGravityAccmeanY
+        9	  tGravityAccmeanZ
+        10	tGravityAccstdX
+        11	tGravityAccstdY
+        12	tGravityAccstdZ
+        13	tBodyAccJerkmeanX
+        14	tBodyAccJerkmeanY
+        15	tBodyAccJerkmeanZ
+        16	tBodyAccJerkstdX
+        17	tBodyAccJerkstdY
+        18	tBodyAccJerkstdZ
+        19	tBodyGyromeanX
+        20	tBodyGyromeanY
+        21	tBodyGyromeanZ
+        22	tBodyGyrostdX
+        23	tBodyGyrostdY
+        24	tBodyGyrostdZ
+        25	tBodyGyroJerkmeanX
+        26	tBodyGyroJerkmeanY
+        27	tBodyGyroJerkmeanZ
+        28	tBodyGyroJerkstdX
+        29	tBodyGyroJerkstdY
+        30	tBodyGyroJerkstdZ
+        31	tBodyAccMagmean
+        32	tBodyAccMagstd
+        33	tGravityAccMagmean
+        34	tGravityAccMagstd
+        35	tBodyAccJerkMagmean
+        36	tBodyAccJerkMagstd
+        37	tBodyGyroMagmean
+        38	tBodyGyroMagstd
+        39	tBodyGyroJerkMagmean
+        40	tBodyGyroJerkMagstd
+        41	fBodyAccmeanX
+        42	fBodyAccmeanY
+        43	fBodyAccmeanZ
+        44	fBodyAccstdX
+        45	fBodyAccstdY
+        46	fBodyAccstdZ
+        47	fBodyAccJerkmeanX
+        48	fBodyAccJerkmeanY
+        49	fBodyAccJerkmeanZ
+        50	fBodyAccJerkstdX
+        51	fBodyAccJerkstdY
+        52	fBodyAccJerkstdZ
+        53	fBodyGyromeanX
+        54	fBodyGyromeanY
+        55	fBodyGyromeanZ
+        56	fBodyGyrostdX
+        57	fBodyGyrostdY
+        58	fBodyGyrostdZ
+        59	fBodyAccMagmean
+        60	fBodyAccMagstd
+        61	fBodyAccJerkMagmean
+        62	fBodyAccJerkMagstd
+        63	fBodyGyroMagmean
+        64	fBodyGyroMagstd
+        65	fBodyGyroJerkMagmean
+        66	fBodyGyroJerkMagstd

      4) mean

         This variable represents the calculated average (mean) per unique combination of activity, subject and measurement.

+        Class = numeric
+        Range = (1)-1 (from -1 to +1)